Skip to main content

 Yellow leaves can indicate several issues, including nutrient deficiencies or overwatering.
 If you notice yellowing, check the soil moisture and consider adding a balanced fertilizer to boost your plants' nutrients.

-10. Consider a Tomato Planter Kit
+10. Use a Tomato Planter Kit

-Tomato planter kits are an excellent choice for growing tomatoes in planter boxes.
-These kits typically include everything you need to start, making it especially easy for novice gardeners.
+Planter kits typically include everything you need to start, making it especially easy for novice gardeners.
 Planter kits from EarthBox, for example, include:

 • Self-watering planter box